swissmanu/pattern-matching-with-typescript/README.md

 console.log(match(randomNumber()))
 ```

-We clearly separated *case behaviours* from the matcher.
+We clearly separated *case behaviors* from the matcher.
 That first point can be ticked off.
-Does it further us from duplicating code and improve maintainability of the matcher?
+Does it further duplicating code and improve maintainability of the matcher?

 ```typescript
 const matchGerman = matchNumber({